What is the benefit to landlords?

 What happens if a resident damages their unit, violates their lease, or “skips” or vacates a unit without proper notice?

 Landlords enforce lease terms as with any tenant.
 Our staff work to improve the success of every tenancy.
 Tenants who violate their lease can lose their rental assistance.
 CDA staff enforce program rules, protecting both tenants and landlords.
 For tenants, one of those rules is complying with the lease.
-We encourage landlords to copy the Housing Authority any time you issue a lease violation to a tenant with rental assistance.
+We encourage landlords to notify the Housing Authority any time you issue a lease violation to a tenant with rental assistance.

 We are available to help tenants and landlords communicate about tenant or property concerns.
 We may provide a referral to landlord/tenant mediation services, such as those found at Community Mediation Minnesota or HOME Line.
 Our staff can also connect tenants to resources beyond rental assistance.